-Listed below are schools offering Medical Assistant programs in Iowa.
+Listed below are all of the schools offering Medical Assistant programs in Iowa.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 Medical assisting is one of the fastest growing occupations in the nation and a popular career choice for the high school graduate or GED holder.
 In Iowa, you can earn a diploma in medical assisting with one year of college work and become certified by taking a national certification examination.